Pcharlesme/Pcharlesme/README.md

 # 👋 &nbsp;Hi there

-I'm a software developer at Night and Product Designer during the Day✨ ✨ I Design Build and Deploy.
+I'm a software developer at Night✨
+✨ I Design Build and Deploy.
 -👀 I’m interested in Gig, Job , Fulltime role and Freelance